rubiefawn/remedy/docs/content/tricks-and-weapons.md

 * **Ammunition:** You can use a rifle to make an attack only if you have bullets to fire from the rifle.
 Each time you attack with the rifle, you expend one bullet.
 * **Ranged:** A rifle can be used to make a ranged attack against a creature within 150 feet \(300 with disadvantage\), inflicting physical damage on a hit.
-* **Reload:** A rifle can make twelve attacks before it must be reloaded as an action or bonus action.
+* **Reload:** A rifle can make twelve attacks before it must be reloaded as an action.
 * **Two-handed:** A rifle requires two hands to use.

 ### Shotgun